-Washington phone-free school law (2026): Washington enacted a study bill, not a ban.
+Washington phone-free school policy (2026): Washington enacted a study bill, not a ban.
 OSPI must issue device-policy recommendations and a 2027 report; districts retain full authority in the meantime.
 Here's what administrators need to know about compliance, scope, and enforcement.

-What Washington's Phone-Free School Law Requires
+What Washington's Phone-Free School Policy Requires

 - • Statute: SB 5346, signed March 25, 2026